langfuse/langfuse/CONTRIBUTING.md

 - Run migrations

-  To run migrations, you can execute the following command wich will pass the name to prisma.
+  To run migrations, you can execute the following command which will pass the name to prisma.

   ```bash
   pnpm run db:migrate -- --name fix_job_execution